-Section 75 enables Ms M to make a claim against HFL for breach of contract by the supplier of the goods/service in question.
+Section 75 enables Miss W to make a claim against HFL for breach of contract by the supplier of the goods/service in question.
 Certain criteria apply to Section 75 in respect of things like the cost of the goods or services and the parties to the agreement.
-I am satisfied there are no concerns in respect of these criteria, and indeed HFL has accepted Ms M's claim in this regard.
-So I have moved on to consider if there is persuasive evidence of a breach of contract or misrepresentation by the supplier that means HFL should have offered her something when handling Ms M's claim.
+I am satisfied there are no concerns in respect of these criteria, and indeed HFL has accepted Miss W's claim in this regard.
+So I have moved on to consider if there is persuasive evidence of a breach of contract or misrepresentation by the supplier that means HFL should have offered her something when handling Miss W's claim.
 And if so, what that should be.

-But I want to explain from the outset that I can only consider Ms M's complaint on that narrow basis - i.e. whether it was fair and reasonable for HFL to respond to her claim as it did.
-I cannot hold it responsible for Ms M's experience with the supplier or her understandable feelings about the treatment.
+But I want to explain from the outset that I can only consider Miss W's complaint on that narrow basis - i.e. whether it was fair and reasonable for HFL to respond to her claim as it did.
+I cannot hold it responsible for Miss W's experience with the supplier or her understandable feelings about the treatment.
 I understand how strong those feelings are, but HFL is not the supplier.
 It is not responsible for everything the supplier did, or failed to do.
 HFL simply has a legal duty to consider whether she has a valid claim under Section 75 and to respond fairly to that claim if so.

-Ms M's concerns are that she was still undergoing treatment, and that she paid for, "...the ongoing support of an orthodontist...", which is not available now that the supplier has gone into administration.
+Miss W's concerns are that she was still undergoing treatment, and did not receive the service that was agreed upon.
 So she believes she should receive a full refund as what she paid for has not been provided.

-I accept that Ms M hadn't finished her treatment at the point that the supplier went into administration.
-But it's important to remember that the treatment itself is not something that is ongoing until the customer is satisfied with the results.
-So the question of what Ms M would most likely have received from the supplier had it not gone into administration is not a straightforward one.
-It's also important to bear in mind that, if I conclude that the supplier would most likely have provided Ms M with some further treatment or intervention, that doesn't necessarily mean that equates to a breach of contract which HFL must now respond to by providing a full refund.
+To be clear, I don't accept that Miss W hadn't completed her treatment when the supplier went into administration, despite the fact that it does seem there were problems with the core set of aligners which led to further sets being provided.
+It's important to remember that the treatment itself is not something that is ongoing until the customer is satisfied with the results.
+It's also important to bear in mind that, if I conclude that the supplier would most likely have provided Miss W with some further treatment or intervention, that doesn't necessarily mean that equates to a breach of contract which HFL must now respond to by providing a full refund.
 I will explain.

-In cases such as this it is often complex to assess the quality of the service Ms M paid for.
+In cases such as this it is often complex to assess the quality of the service Miss W paid for.
 Results from such treatments are, of course, subject to many variables and there are generally disclaimers by the providers of such services, and accepted risks that results simply cannot be guaranteed.
 I, of course, am not a dental expert.
-And Ms M has not provided an independent, expert opinion that sets out that the treatment she paid for has not been done with reasonable 'care and skill', as implied by the Consumer Rights Act 2015 ('CRA').
+And Miss W has not provided an independent, expert opinion that sets out that the treatment she paid for has not been done with reasonable 'care and skill', as implied by the Consumer Rights Act 2015 ('CRA').
 It is that, rather than the results of the treatment, that is the crucial issue for me in considering whether it was fair and reasonable for HFL to refuse to refund the cost of treatment.